How to Grow Strawflowers For Your Cut Flower Garden From Seed Indoors

 After all danger of frost has passed, you can begin “hardening off” your plants before transplanting them into the garden.

 Don’t skip this process!
-Your plants will go into shock by the sudden change in temperature.
+Your plants will go into shock due to the sudden temperature change.

-Set the containers in a sheltered spot outdoors, increasing the amount of time they spend outside each day, over a week or two.
+Set the containers in a sheltered spot outdoors.
+Over a week or two, increase the amount of time they spend outside each day.
 I usually start with 2-3 hours the first day.

 Once the strawflower plants are acclimated to the extreme temperatures, transplant the seed starts to the garden once the threat of frost has passed.

-Space your plants out every 12 inches to make sure your plants have enough room to grow with plenty of airflow.
+Space your plants out every 12 inches to ensure they have enough room to grow and plenty of airflow.

-Strawflowers thrive in full sun which helps to prevent weak stems.
-They can tolerate part shade but they won’t bloom as well.
+Strawflowers thrive in full sun, which helps prevent weak stems.
+They can tolerate part shade, but they won’t bloom as well.

 ‘Growing a Cut Flower Garden’ Series

-These flowers are drought-tolerant but don’t let them dry out in an extended period of drought.
+These flowers are drought-tolerant, but don’t let them dry out for an extended period of time.

-Create a plan to make sure your strawflowers will be watered regularly in the garden.
-I set up soaker hoses in the raised beds as soon as they’ve been transplanted to their new home in the garden.
+Create a plan to ensure your strawflowers are watered regularly in the garden.
+As soon as they are transplanted, I set up soaker hoses in the raised beds.

 Strawflowers don’t need to be pruned regularly.
 However, deadheading the plant will keep the flowers blooming.